 This road trip would get us out of the hotel and into the bed of our loaner vehicle.

-A few weeks ago, I ping-ponged across a broad swath of the Lone Star State in a 2017 Nissan Titan XD Platinum Reserve 4X4, making the trek from the Dallas Auto Show to Austin to Houston, all to a local dealership unveil of the Lamborghini Aventador S.
+A few weeks ago, I ping-ponged across a broad swath of the Lone Star State in a 2017 Nissan Titan XD Platinum Reserve 4X4, making the trek from the Dallas Auto Show to Austin to Houston to witness a dealership unveiling of the Lamborghini Aventador S.

 The night before I saw those scissor doors swing up, my girlfriend and I went camping in the $63,905 XD in Austin’s Emma Long Park.
 I’m not talking about pulling it up to a site and pitching a tent on the ground, either.
 Nissan sent me an optional $260 tent that fits in the XD’s 6.6-foot-long bed.
 I received something else from our time under the silver fabric dome: an education on what to do and what not to do when “indoorsy” people want to spend a few nights surrounded by the sounds of nature.

 I had a lot of preparing to do, so I went to a sporting goods store and picked up a lantern, a sleeping bag, bug spray, and some camping pillows.
 I packed a cooler with bottled water and a bag with snacks.
 You get the picture.

 Another thing I had to do was get the truck ready.
 Nissan makes a variety of accessories for the Titan XD, such as splash guards ($235), lighting for the running boards ($370), a sliding bed extender ($330), and a sliding bed divider ($260).
 The company was kind enough to equip my test Titan with the optional $750 Platinum Reserve Bed Utility Package.